 - Box bay windows tend to be the most affordable, since they’re generally smaller and act as a shelf rather than an expansion of square footage.
 Expect to pay in the ballpark of $500 to $900 range for sizes ranging from 3×3 feet to 4×4 feet.

 - Full bay windows are going to be more expensive due to their size.
 Expect to pay around $800 to $1200 for a 3×6-foot bay window.

-- The type of window you want will also have an impact on cost.
-Vinyl tends to be the standard, and the cost estimates above reflect that.
+- The types of windows you want will also have an impact on cost.
+Vinyl windows tend to be the standard, and the cost estimates above reflect that.
 If you would like to upgrade to primed wood for a more authentic look, you’ll be digging a little deeper into your pockets and will also be paying for maintenance every few years to prevent rot.
-You also have the option of clad windows, which are have a low-maintenance vinyl exterior side and a gorgeous wood interior side.
+You also have the option of clad windows, which have a low-maintenance vinyl exterior side and a gorgeous wood interior side.